liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/03-retrieve-and-display-entries.markdown

 ![Figure 1: Guestbook entries aren't showing yet in the app.](../../images/android-entries-empty.png)

-This article walks you through the steps required to add the functionality that retrieves guestbook entries from the portal.
-These steps follow the same basic pattern used to retrieve and display guestbooks.
+This article walks you through the steps required to retrieve and display guestbook entries from the portal.
+As you did to display guestbooks, you'll use `ListView` to display entries in a list.
+The steps in this article follow the same basic pattern you used to retrieve and display guestbooks.
 For this reason, the concepts behind the steps aren't explained in detail here.
-Refer to the previous two articles of this learning path for such an explanation.
+Refer to this learning path's previous two articles for such an explanation.
 As you did when you wrote the code to retrive guestbooks from the portal, you'll begin here by encapsulating the objects being retrieved.

 ## Encapsulating the Entries